TanmoySG/w-service-manager/documentation/architecture/notes.md

   - If yes what and why?
 - Do we need a step to get uuid and contract template first and have a topic for that?

+[9th Aug]
+- Audit Needs two Steps - One Automatic and another manual
+  - Auto Audit checks the contract
+  - Add more details from NOTEBOOK

 ## Conventions

 These conventions should be followed while developing, but also should be revisited frequently as they might change until a solid set of conventions can be formulated.